ohata-toast/Push/en/console-guide.md

 To manage certificates, go to **Notification > Push > Certificates** from the menu.

-### GCM API Key
+### FCM Server Key

-To send push notification to Android devices, you need valid GCM project's API Key.
+To send push notification to Android devices, you need an API Key of a valid FCM project.

 #### Create and Import Firebase Cloud Messaging(FCM) API Key